OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 ### Adding detailed descriptions for short labels

-You can define what you want screen readers to say when you have short labels in buttons or links.
+You can define what you want screen readers to say when you have short labels on buttons or links.
 For example, a **Cancel** button.
+The **aria-label** describes the purpose of the button or link.
+This enables screen readers to say full descriptions.

-The following steps describe how to add an **aria-label** to describe the purpose of your button or link.
-By doing this, you are enabling screen readers to say full descriptions.
+To add an **aria-label**, do the following:

 1. Select the button label text, for example, **Cancel**.
 1. On the **Properties** tab, create a new **aria-label**attribute.